crud3/ns3-dce-nsc-experiments/nsc-docker-ubuntu1804/README.md

 The Dockerfile is based upon https://github.com/direct-code-execution/dce-dockerfiles/blob/master/ubuntu1604/Dockerfile
 and
 https://github.com/direct-code-execution/ns-3-dce/blob/master/utils/Dockerfile
-Additional packages have been added to facilitate building NSC (according to https://www.nsnam.org/wiki/Installation#Ubuntu.2FDebian.2FMint).
+Additional packages have been added to facilitate building NSC (according to https://www.nsnam.org/wiki/Installation#Ubuntu.2FDebian.2FMint) and later on also for flex (https://github.com/westes/flex)

 ### Compiler versions
-Because building NSC requires gcc-5 and g++-5 are installed and made default.
-I have not yet found a reliable way to force scons to use gcc-5 when another gcc version is installed and set as default.
-Neither `CC=gcc-5 python2 scons.py` nor setting variables in the `custom.py` file which is read in `SConstruct` work.
+Because building NSC requires gcc-5 and g++-5 are installed and made default in the docker container.
+On a local machine, scons can be setup to use `gcc-5` and `g++-5` by editing the respective `SConstruct` file (see "Flex error" subsection) as environment vars like `CC` and `CXX` seem to be ignored sometimes.

 ## Errors
 First build with scons (`python2 scons.py`) and gcc-7 yields the following error: